Henrietta Howard, Countess of Suffolk

-Henrietta Howard, Countess of Suffolk (born Henrietta Hobart; 1689 – 26 July 1767) was a British courtier.
+Henrietta Howard, Countess of Suffolk (born Henrietta Hobart; 1689 – 26 July 1767) was an English courtier.
 She is known as the mistress of King George II of Great Britain.
 She was the sister of John Hobart, 1st Earl of Buckinghamshire.

 Biography

 Henrietta was one of three daughters of Sir Henry Hobart, 4th Baronet, a Norfolk landowner, and his wife Elizabeth (née Maynard).
 Her father died in a duel when Henrietta was aged eight, and her mother died four years later in 1701, leaving her an orphan at twelve.
 She then became the ward of Henry Howard, 5th Earl of Suffolk, marrying his youngest son, Charles Howard, later 9th Earl of Suffolk.
 The wedding was held at the church of St Benet, Paul's Wharf in London on 2 March 1706.
 They had one son, the future Henry Howard, 10th Earl of Suffolk.
 The marriage was unhappy; Charles was a physically violent compulsive gambler.
 She went deaf at an early age.

 In 1714, the couple travelled to Hanover, hoping to ingratiate themselves with the future George I of Great Britain.
 Henrietta met and became mistress to his son, the future George II, and was appointed a Lady of the Bedchamber to his wife, Caroline of Ansbach.
 In 1723, the now Prince of Wales made a financial settlement with her husband, who was also a member of his household, in exchange for her services as a royal mistress.
 Queen Caroline liked Henrietta, and was happy that the King kept a mistress she found congenial, although she would occasionally administer snubs to Henrietta in public.
 Henrietta was noted for her wit and intelligence.

 In 1723 the Prince of Wales gave Henrietta £11,500 through Trustees, with which she purchased land at Twickenham on the banks of the River Thames, and built Marble Hill House.
 One of the earliest British houses in the Palladian style, it was built for her by the architect Roger Morris, who collaborated in its design with Henry Herbert, 9th Earl of Pembroke, one of the "architect earls."

 Henrietta and her husband officially separated around 1727, although there was no divorce; that would have required an act of parliament to be passed, with inevitable public scrutiny.
 Charles succeeded to the Earldom in 1731, allowing Henrietta to describe herself as Countess of Suffolk.
 Later, after Charles Howard's death in 1733, Henrietta remarried, in 1735, the Hon.
 George Berkeley, son of the Earl of Berkeley.